-The Corporation is responsible for the operation and maintenance of Video Lottery Terminals (VLTs).
+The Corporation is responsible for the operation and maintenance of VLTs.
 VLTs are located at First Nations communities, licensed establishments, and veterans' organizations.
 The operation of VLTs provides annual commissions and contributions to all VLT siteholders who operate equipment on their premises.

-Video Lotto comprehensive income of \$66.2 million decreased \$127.1 million or 65.8% from the comprehensive income of \$193.3 million in the previous year.
+Video Lotto comprehensive income of \$129.6 million in 2021/22 increased \$63.4 million or 95.8% from the comprehensive income of \$66.2 million in the prior year.
 The measures enacted by the Province of Manitoba to combat the spread of COVID-19 had a material negative impact on the financial results for Video Lotto.
-During the 2020/21 fiscal year, the VLT network was completely shut down for 195 days.
-For the remainder of the year, an average of 46.7% of VLT machines on the network were active to maintain the social distancing measures and maximum capacity requirements set out by the Province of Manitoba.
-Revenue of \$137.5 million decreased by \$216.9 million or 61.2% from the \$354.4 million recorded last year.
+During the 2021/22 year, the VLT network was completely shut down for 69 days from May 9, 2021 to July 16, 2021 and experienced varying public health restrictions through the remainder of the year.
+By comparison, there were 195 days lost in the prior year.
+Additionally, after the network went live an average of 90.7% of machines were active on the network for the remainder of the year, compared to only 46.7% in 2020/21.
+Overall, the increased operational time with more active machines resulted in revenue of \$226.6 million, an increase of \$89.1 million when compared to last year.
+While this remains below pre-pandemic levels, Video Lotto experienced steady growth in revenue over the final three months of the year.
+By March, monthly VLT revenue had returned to 84% of the amount in March 2019, the last comparable period before the pandemic.

-In the 2020/21 year, the operation of VLTs provided annual commissions and contributions of \$45.1 million to all VLT siteholders who operate equipment on their premises, a decrease of \$72.3 million from the \$117.4 million of support provided in the prior year.
-All siteholder categories experienced decreases due to the impact of the pandemic on operations.
-Included in the total commissions and contributions amount is \$23.2 million of support to First Nations communities.
+In the 2021/22 year, the operation of VLTs provided annual commissions and contributions of \$71.1 million to all VLT siteholders who operate equipment on their premises, an increase of \$26.0 million from the \$45.1 million of support provided in the prior year.
+Included in the total commissions and contributions amount is \$34.4 million of support to First Nations communities.
 First Nations VLT siteholders retain 90% of net win from the VLTs.
 Of that 90%, 5% represents the actual service component provided to the Corporation for hosting the terminals and the other 85% is provided as a contribution to promote sustainable social and economic benefits and opportunities within First Nations communities.
 Licensed beverage room VLT siteholders operate under a tiered structure whereby they retain between 17.5% and 22.0% of the net win from VLTs.
 Of this amount, 10% represents the actual service component provided by the siteholders to the Corporation for hosting the terminals and the balance is provided as a contribution to promote tourism in the province.
-During 2020/21, this support totaled \$21.1 million.
+During 2021/22, this support totaled \$35.1 million.
 The commissions and contributions rate provided to veterans' organizations allows these siteholders to retain 30% of net win from the VLTs.
-Support to veterans' organizations totaled \$0.8 million in the year.
+Support to veterans' organizations totaled \$1.6 million in the year.